hclbaur/sdt-core/docs/SPECIFICATION.md

 <code><i>date-time</i> sdt:system-dateTime()</code>

-Returns the current date and time (in extended ISO-8601) format from the system clock in the default time zone.
+Returns the current date and time from the system clock in the default time zone.

 Note: this function is non-deterministic and context-independent; multiple invocations within the same execution context may return a different result.